 For example, if you have a $1,000,000 in gross profit but you only insure for $500,000 then you will be assessed at being 50% underinsured.
 This could mean that your sum insured of $500,000 will be penalised by 50% meaning in a total loss situation you would only receive half of your sum insured being $250,000.
 For a business generating $1,000,000 in Insurable Gross Profit, a $250,000 payout would be considered insufficient to see the business recover from a major loss.

-To get a quote that provides you with the right cover it's important you speak with a Business Interruption Insurance expert who can advise you how best to design your cover to ensure that your business survives a major loss event.
+To get a quote that provides you with the right cover, it's important you speak with a Business Interruption Insurance expert today.